ACANETS/iot-labs/lab1/README.md

 * Python.
 We primarily use Python as our programming language in these labs.
 You can of course adapt the examples from Python to other languages, but your mileage varies.
 So pick up a quick tutorial such as [this one](https://www.learnpython.org) if you are new to it.
 * You need to have a laptop with at least one USB2.0 or USB3.0 port to run the labs.
 Windows, Mac, Linux laptops should all work, but we have not tested on USB-C ports.
 * You will be provided with a raspberry-pi-zero-w, a MicroSD card, a USB to TTL-serial cable, a breadboard, a LED and, 330 Ohm resistor, and assorted jumper cables.
+* Your board may come presoldered, but if not, make sure to do so.

 ## Procedure